Manuscript Guide to Journal Publication

 C Denied publication

-(i) The field of the manuscript is deemed unrelated to the Association.
+- the field of the manuscript is deemed unrelated to the Association.

-(ii) The manuscript contains one or more essential errors, or the content is not objectively discernable.
+- the manuscript contains one or more essential errors, or the content is not objectively discernable.

-(iii) The level of the content is low and it lacks novelty and importance.
+- the level of the content is low and it lacks novelty and importance.

-(v) When the content is excessively difficult or incomplete, with no prospect of improvement.
+- the content is excessively difficult or incomplete, with no prospect of improvement.

-5 Precautions when writingWhen writing, pay due care to the following points so as to avoid copyright infringement.
+8 Precautions when writingWhen writing, pay due care to the following points so as to avoid copyright infringement.

-There is a system to support those submitting papers who must privately pay for the separate printing fee, in order to promote the submission of outstanding papers from various fields related to natural language processing.
-This system waives the payment of a separate printing fee for those who find it difficult to obtain funding from affiliated organizations, such as researchers who belong to research organizations that do not provide financial aid for paper submission costs, or those transferred to another organization after the paper submission but before its publication.
+There is a system to support those submitting papers who must privately pay for the APC, in order to promote the submission of outstanding papers from various fields related to natural language processing.
+This system waives the payment of an APC for those who find it difficult to obtain funding from affiliated organizations, such as researchers who belong to research organizations that do not provide financial aid for paper submission costs, or those transferred to another organization after the paper submission but before its publication.
 If you wish to apply for this waiver, attach a brief statement as to why you need a waiver to your paper submission.
-If the Editorial Committee approves of the waiver after screening, up to 50,000 yen of the separate printing fee for published papers will be waived.
+If the Editorial Committee approves of the waiver after screening, up to 50,000 yen of the APC for published papers will be waived.